 The external rotators are a group of muscles responsible for rotation.
 In this case, proper face pulls build muscle such as the infraspinatus and the teres minor, which are both shoulder muscles that contribute to the rotator cuff muscles, building strong shoulders and enhancing overall shoulder joint function.

 Are Face Pulls a Good Exercise to Build Back Muscle?

 Yes, face pulls are great for building back muscles.
 They are in fact, one of the most effective workouts at this and is yet very safe and not complicated to pull off.

 As noted earlier, most of the action of a face pull is concentrated towards the posterior area of our upper body.
-The rear delts and the traps are considered back muscles, both important for proper form and posture, and both properly worked during this exercise.
+The rear delts and the traps are considered back muscles, both important for proper form and fixing poor posture, and both properly worked during this exercise.

 Are Face Pulls a Good Exercise to Pack on Size to Muscles?